ProjectALTAIR/AIFCOMSSwithCUPredictorTest/README.md

 After first [uninstalling](https://www.wikihow.com/Uninstall-Python) any other version of Python that you might possibly already have on your
 Mac, Linux, or Windows computer, please install the Python 3.8 version of [Anaconda](https://www.anaconda.com/products/individual), using the installer that can be found near the bottom of [this page](https://www.anaconda.com/products/individual).
 (If you are on a Mac, use the command-line version of the Anaconda installer.)
-[Installation instructions for the Anaconda installer can be found here.](https://docs.anaconda.com/anaconda/install/)  If asked, make sure to add Anaconda3 to your PATH environment variable (even though it might say that that option is not recommended), as well as registering Anaconda3 as your default Python 3.8 (if that is asked as well).
+[Installation instructions for the Anaconda installer can be found here.](https://docs.anaconda.com/anaconda/install/)
+If asked during the installation, make sure to add Anaconda3 to your PATH environment variable (even though it might say that that option is not recommended), as well as registering Anaconda3 as your default Python 3.8 (if that is asked as well).
 Once you have that installed, you should then have Python 3.8 installed on your computer -- it is part of the Anaconda installation.
-After you successfully install the Python 3.8 version of Anaconda on your machine, you should reboot your computer (so that Anaconda's settings to make it the default location for your Python application, etc., can take effect).<br>
+After you successfully install the
+Python 3.8 version of Anaconda on your machine, you should reboot your computer (so that Anaconda's settings to make it the default location for your Python application, etc., can take effect).<br>

 Then, also on <i>any</i> platform (Mac, Linux, or Windows), and also following the reboot mentioned above, this package <i>also</i> requires the installation of an